orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Header
 - [ ] Some excerpt of the chyp implementation in the header as background & same for the thumbnail

+Unprocessed
+- [ ] (SEMF) Discord messages / livestream transcript
+- [ ] Some of the notebooks from 2023

 Introduction
 Admittedly, this starts with a simple concession: that this is a generalization of many ideas whose details I don't fully understand.
 Though crucially, this is not important for my purposes here.